oioio4/Haskell-Games/README.md

-# Racket-tic-tac-toe
+# Haskell-tic-tac-toe
-Tic-Tac-Toe game made using DrRacket
+Tic-Tac-Toe game made using Haskell, a purely functional language